robobenklein/zinc/README.md

 Also, async segments are smart:

  - redrawing the prompt doesn't start duplicate jobs
- - async output is by default cached until your next command (optional, configurable)
+ - async output can be cached differently per-segment
- - custom async segments are easy to implement and require no changes to P10K code
+ - custom async segments are easy to implement (3 shell functions) and require no changes to P10K code

 ## Performance:

- - Only functions that get used are loaded via `fpath`
+ - Only functions that get used are loaded via ZSH's `fpath` autoload functionality
  - **There are no external calls in the main thread.** Program calls and shell forking is all done in an async worker.
  - Prompt segments can be compiled to ZSH word code for better startup time.
 (Just execute `prompt_p10k_compile`)
  - ZSH builtins and binary modules are preferred to GNU utils / external binaries.